karundawadi/SaveCash/README.md

 ## Contributing
 Pull requests are welcome.
 These requests will be reviewed before merging.
 For major changes, please open an issue first to discuss what you would like to change.

+If you would like to submit design changes or feature changes please use this [google form](https://forms.gle/kRkCRP1VKtmUSYMAA).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)